 Next, there’s the option of Renting DVC Points for Rooms at Walt Disney World.
 This allows you to rent use of Disney Vacation Club accommodations from a member or business.
 DVC rental is safe, easy, and cheaper than standard hotel reservations.
 It’s also a great way to “test drive” the accommodations before buying a DVC membership.
-Currently, there’s confirmed DVC availability for the remainder of 2022, or custom-bookings for pretty much just this November through March 2023.
+Currently, there’s confirmed DVC availability for 2023, or custom-bookings for summer and beyond.

 Another way to score deep discounts on accommodations is via Hotwire & Priceline Express Deals for Walt Disney World.
 These are opaque deals, meaning you can’t see the name of the hotel prior to booking, but it’s very easy to “reverse engineer” the hotel with clues provided in the listing plus good ole fashioned internet sleuthing.
 Unfortunately, we haven’t see any WDW hotels added to either service in months.

 Speaking of deals that are not available, there would also normally be a Bounceback Deal on Walt Disney World Rooms.
 However, this is NOT AVAILABLE during the phased reopening.
 Honestly, we’re not confident this type of discount will ever return.